brucehoward-cl/songtransposer/README.md

 ### TO EXECUTE APP:   python master_loop.py

 ### ASSUMPTIONS
-This application is actually written with someone who has some musical knowledge.
+This application is actually written for someone who has some musical knowledge.
 That is where its main value rests.
-However, instructions are written such that anyone can use it, even if they don't know anything about music.
+However, instructions are written such that anyone can use it.

 ### FEATURES
   ###### 1. Master Loop.